hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | Snapshot and Clone  |  YES  |   NO  | k8s version 1.17 onwards|

 !!!
 Note
+    Multi-domain support<br>
-    CPG can be associated with a domain.
-And the user supplied in the secret file of the backend, should have access to all domains.
-Role of this user should be either super/edit.
+    &emsp;- CPG can be associated with a domain<br>
+    &emsp;- The user supplied in the secret file of the backend, should have access to all domains<br>
+    &emsp;- Role of this user should be either super/edit

 ### Step 1: Create a secret
 Replace the `password` string (`YWRtaW4=`) below with a base64 encoded version of your password and replace the `backend` with your array IP address and save it as `hpe3parprimera-secret.yaml`.